Casey Blake: Cleveland Indians

-As the Indians drove for a playoff spot, Blake hit a walk-off home run against the Kansas City Royals on September 14, 2007.
+As the Indians drove for a playoff spot, Blake hit a walk-off home run against the Kansas City Royals on September 14.
 Three days later (again facing the Tigers), Blake hit another walk-off home run, all but ending the Tigers' Central Division title hopes.
+He finished the season batting .270 with 18 home runs and 78 RBI in 156 games.
+The Indians won the American League Central, marking Blake's first time appearing in the postseason.
+In Game 1 of the 2007 American League Division Series, Blake hit a two-run double off New York Yankees pitcher Ross Ohlendorf, helping Cleveland to a decisive 12–3 win.
+Blake struggled in the series, hitting just .118, but the Indians went on to win the series in four games.
+His bat heated up in the 2007 American League Championship Series, as he batted .346 with two doubles, a home run, a walk and 2 RBI.
+The Indians, however, went on to lose the series to the Boston Red Sox in seven games.

-Blake was twice named clutch player of the year in his time with the Indians.
+Blake began the 2008 season batting .289 with 11 home runs and 58 RBI in 94 games with Cleveland.

 Los Angeles Dodgers

 On July 26, 2008, Blake was traded from the Indians to the Los Angeles Dodgers for minor league players Carlos Santana and Jon Meloan.
-He went 2 for 3 with a double and a run scored in his debut with the Dodgers on July 26.
-He hit his first home run with the Dodgers on August 2, 2008.
-Blake hit .251 with 10 home runs in 58 games with the Dodgers in 2008 and on December 9, signed a three-year extension with the club for $17 million.
+He went 2-for-3 with a double and a run scored in his debut with the Dodgers on July 26.
+He hit his first home run with the Dodgers on August 2 against the Arizona Diamondbacks.
+Blake hit .251 with 10 home runs and 23 RBI in 58 games with the Dodgers.
+In the 2008 postseason, Blake batted .267 with a home run and 4 RBI in eight games, helping the Dodgers to the 2008 National League Championship Series, where they lost in five games to the Philadelphia Phillies.

-In 2009, he hit .280 with 18 home runs for the Dodgers and his fielding percentage was the best all-time for a Dodger third baseman.
+On December 9, 2008, Blake signed a three-year extension with the Dodgers worth a guaranteed $17.5 million.
+In 2009, he hit .280 with 18 home runs and 79 RBI in 139 games.
+His .973 fielding percentage was the best all-time in a season for a Dodger third baseman.
+Blake hit just .167 with 2 RBI in the 2009 postseason, including a .105 mark in the 2009 National League Championship Series, which the Dodgers lost again in five games to the Phillies.

-In 2010, he hit .248, his lowest average since 2005, with 17 home runs and 64 RBI.
+In 2010, Blake hit .248, his lowest average since 2005, with 17 home runs and 64 RBI in 146 games.

-Due to various injuries, Blake was only able to appear in 63 games for the Dodgers in 2011, hitting .252 with only 4 home runs, his lowest total since 2002.
+Due to various injuries, Blake was only able to appear in 63 games for the Dodgers in 2011, hitting .252 with only four home runs (his lowest total since 2002) with 26 RBI.
 On September 1, he decided to undergo season-ending surgery on his neck to relieve the pain from a pinched nerve that had bothered him all season.

 On October 4, 2011, the Dodgers declined Blake's 2012 option, instead paying him a buyout of $1.25 million and making him a free agent.